-Marvel’s smallest hero is back in action this summer, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.
+Marvel’s smallest hero is back in action, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.

-Yup, Ant-Man 2 is dropping the number to instead market itself as a double-bill, as Paul Rudd’s Ant-Man is joined by Evangeline Lilly’s Wasp, first teased at the end of the original film.
+Yup, Ant-Man 2 dropped the number to instead market itself as a double-bill, as Paul Rudd’s Ant-Man is joined by Evangeline Lilly’s Wasp, first teased at the end of the original film.

 After Ant-Man was unexpectedly missing from the recent crossover blowout Avengers: Infinity War, the new film is a welcome chance for more silly size-based action in the MCU.